Submit jobs from R Tools for Visual Studio

 RevoScaleR functions from your local client to your HDInsight cluster.
 Use

-RxSpark to create the compute context, specifying your username, the Hadoop cluster's edge node, SSH switches, and so forth.
+RxSpark to create the compute context, specifying your username, the Apache Hadoop cluster's edge node, SSH switches, and so forth.

 To find your edge node's host name, open your HDInsight ML Services cluster pane on Azure, then select Secure Shell (SSH) on the top menu of the Overview pane.